How to Wash Norwex Microfiber Rags: Complete Care & Cleaning Guide

-The set included the Norwex Envirocloth, the Norwex Kitchen cloths, the Norwex Dusting mitt, Norwex EnviroScrub, the Norwex Window cloth, and the Norwex Mop System which included the Norwex Superior Dry Mop Pad and the Norwex Wet Mop Pad.
+The set included the Norwex Envirocloth, the Norwex Kitchen cloths, the Norwex Dusting mitt, Norwex EnviroScrub, the Norwex Window cloth, and the Norwex Mop System, which included the Norwex Superior Dry Mop Pad and the Norwex Wet Mop Pad.
 Like I said, very generous!

 After learning about Norwexโs cleaning philosophy, I was a bit skeptical.
 Really?
 You can clean with just water alone?
 This doesnโt feel right.

-Why Proper Norwex Care Matters
+Why Proper Norwex Microfiber Care Matters

 What makes Norwex Microfiber Cloths different?